henryhuangh/wealthsimple-python/README.md

 ### Setup
 Make sure the wealthsimple and authy module is in PATH.
 Import the module wealthsimple

 `from weathsimple import wealthsimple`

 `import authy`

 ### Login
 In order to login, the username and password must be entered into a wealthsimple object.
-If 2FA is enabled, additional steps must be taken to ensure full functionality
+If 2FA is enabled, additional steps must be taken for the login process.

 ### Trading